 - Work out your needs before you go out and buy some equipment.
 For example, if you’re planning on doing some karaoke, I’d recommend just buying a karaoke machine and connecting that to your home theater.

 - Check your AV receiver, firstly to ensure it’s got a microphone input, and secondly to see if it has any microphone mixing settings.
-More expensive ones might, and knowing this will save you having to buy extra kit.
+More expensive ones might, and knowing this will save you from having to buy extra kit.

 - On that note, however, if your AV receiver doesn’t have microphone mixing settings, definitely buy a separate mini mixer.
 Yes, it’ll set you back a bit of cash, but having control over the microphone is definitely worth it.